Japanese soot dye

 As you knead the fabric in the dye bath, you will see that the water starts to become clear as all of the pigments transfer from the water into the fabric.
 Kneading well in the dye bath will ensure better dye absorption and more even color.

 To get darker shades of soot, apply pre-fixer beforehand.
-Because such a small amount of water is needed, you can feel good about natural dyeing will minimal waste.
+Because such a small amount of water is needed, you can feel good about natural dyeing with minimal waste.

 Combination with Bengala